DevNoneStop/webapi_angular_net8/README.md

 Build a Secure App with Angular 18 &amp; ASP .NET 8

-# instractions to run the app in Docker
+# instructions to run the app in Docker

 - open your docker application locally on your machine
 - on vscode navigate to the root folder and run the following commands: